romuloesquivel1/ChefTom/README.md

 # README

-**CHEF TOM - Full-Stake Ruby on Rails Application**
+**CHEF TOM - Full-Stack Ruby on Rails Application**

 I have created a Ruby on Rails Full-Stack application, for a fictional website where a user can register an account and make a booking.
+This process took a little over a week, and was worked on by myself.
+I did have a little help in getting the User Authentication to fully work properly, but the rest was completed by myself.

+Deployed project link: TO BE ADDED

 **The requirements for this project were as follows:**

 Build a full stack web application.
 Must be your own work.
 Select a Project Idea of your own.
 Have at least 2 models (more if it makes sense)